 Asset Limited, Income Constrained, Employed

 In West Tennessee, 47% of households are struggling to afford the basic necessities of food, housing, transportation, health care, child care, and technology.
-That's why United Ways across Tennessee have come together to bring you the ALICE Project.
-ALICE, a United Way acronym which stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who are working hard every day but are still unable to afford to meet their basic needs.
+That is why United Ways across Tennessee have come together to bring you the ALICE Project.
+ALICE, a United Way acronym which stands for Asset Limited, Income Constrained, Employed, represents the growing number of individuals and families who work every day but are unable to afford to meet their basic needs.
 The ALICE report is the most comprehensive depiction of need in Tennessee to date.

-By focusing on objective data to fundamentally redefine the real struggles everyday people face for financial stability, United Way is igniting a movement where nonprofits, corporations, policymakers, and the faith community can better understand and address the problems faced by hardworking West TN citizens.
+By focusing on objective data to fundamentally redefine the real struggles everyday people face for financial stability, we are igniting a movement where nonprofits, corporations, policymakers, and the faith community Unite to better understand and address the problems faced by West Tennesseans.